numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 Promotion and Dispatching
 """""""""""""""""""""""""

-NumPy ufuncs are multi-methods in the sense that they operate on multiple DTypes at once.
-While the input (and outpyt) dtypes are attached to numpy arrays, the ``ndarray`` type itself does not carry the information of which function to apply to the data.
+NumPy ufuncs are multi-methods in the sense that they operate on (or with) multiple DTypes at once.
+While the input (and outpyt) dtypes are attached to NumPy arrays, the ``ndarray`` type itself does not carry the information of which function to apply to the data.

 For example, given the input::